itspatkar/Assets/Assets/network.md

 ### Protocols
+It is set of rules that governs data communication

 #### HTTP
 - HyperText Transfer Protocol (HTTP) - 80 : Hypertext Transfer Protocol (HTTP) is the protocol that specifies how a web browser and a web server communicate.
 Your web browser requests content from the TryHackMe web server using the HTTP protocol.